-Disclosure of disability information to employers: Both the Rehabilitation Act and the Americans with Disabilities Act (ADA) restrict counselor use of confidential information with employers and in any pre-employment inquiries by employers.
+Disclosure of disability information to employers: Both the Rehabilitation Act and the Americans with Disabilities Act (ADA) restrict counselor use of confidential information with employers and in any preemployment inquiries by employers.
+(Refer to Section 1.7 on confidentiality)

 As the employer only needs to know whether the client has any functional limitations which will impact on job tasks, the counselor must limit the discussion to any potential functional limitations that will impact on the client's ability to perform the job tasks or functions identified by the employer.
 This discussion may also include identifying reasonable accommodations which have been provided or which could be provided.